AezanPathan/instagram-autounfollw/README.md

 A minimal Instagram unfollow automation built with Node.js, Puppeteer (via Crawlee), and a simple configuration-first design.
 Credentials live in a .env file and all page selectors are centralized in a JSON file so you can tweak them without changing code.

----

-## ⚙️ Features

-- 🔐 Credentials from .env (no hardcoding)
-- 🧩 All CSS selectors in `src/config/selectors.json`
-- 🍪 Cookie persistence to skip repeated logins
-- ⏱️ Configurable unfollow count and delays via env
-- 🧭 Clear logs for each automation step

----

-## 🧰 Tech Stack

-- Node.js + npm
-- Crawlee (Puppeteer under the hood)

----

 ## 📦 Getting Started